Maximise your time in Vietnam by flying overnight to Hanoi. We’ll meet you at the airport and drive you to your hotel.

 Next stop, Halong Bay.
 Drive from Hanoi to the emerald waters, limestone outcrops and echoing caves of this serene spot.
 You’ll board the beautiful Paradise Luxury Sails for your overnight cruise through the bay.
 In the evening, enjoy a freshly made seafood meal as you watch the sunset over the dramatic seascape.

 Spend the morning exploring more of the uninhabited islands and craggy caves here.
 Then, after disembarking and driving back to Hanoi take a short flight south, you'll arrive in the imperial city of Hue.
 Located on the banks of the Perfume River, Hue is the ancient cultural capital of Vietnam.
-You’ll stay at the former governor's house, where you'll get a feel for the city’s rich history.

 Under the Nguyen Dynasty, which ruled between 1802 and 1945, Hue was the Imperial capital and you’ll spend the day discovering the glories of Hue's past.
 Head to the Imperial Citadel and admire the elaborate mausoleums of Emperors Tu Duc and Khai Dinh.
 You’ll also, pay a visit to the seven-storied Thien Mu Pagoda, the tallest religious building in Vietnam.